Croatia men's national handball team

 The Croatia national handball team (Hrvatska rukometna reprezentacija) represents Croatia at international handball competitions and is governed by the Croatian Handball Federation (HRS).
-The team is one of the most successful nations in the history of handball, having won the gold medal at the Olympic Games twice and one World Championship title, and played in the final of the European Championship three times.
+Since their Independence in 1991 Croatia has won 16 medals at main international competitions, the biggest being winning the gold medal at the Olympic Games twice and one World Championship title, and played in the final of the European Championship three times.
 The Croatian national team's victory at the 1996 Olympics is often credited as one of the biggest upsets in the history of handball.
 The Croatian national team have also won a so-called "international double", winning the gold medal at the World Championship (2003) and the Olympics (2004).

 History of handball in Croatia and Yugoslavia (1904–1991)

 Handball in Austria-Hungary (1904–1918)

 The word handball in the Croatian region was first used by Franjo Bučar in 1904 to describe the German game Schleuderball in the journal Sokol.
 The earliest documented forms of playing handball in these areas appear in 1911 at the gymnasium of Pazin, which is, among other things, due to the programs for education in Istria, as part of the then-Austrian coast, coming from the education center in Graz.
 At the time, handball was included in high school programs closing ceremony in Croatia.
 The type of handball was a form of Czech handball and was adopted by the Osijek and Vukovar students from Prague.